AlexanderReiswich/pragma-css/docs/guide/breakpoints.md

 The actual breakpoint values can be customized via global configuration variables, but you're encouraged to use the recommended default values, which are not based on common screen sizes (contrary to most other CSS libraries) but instead simply on **columns divisible by 300px**.
-Given the variety of screen sizes in modern devices, there is simply no benefit in using screen-resolution-oriented breakpoints&mdash;why not simply use something that is easy to remember and work with?
+Given the variety of screen sizes in modern devices, there is simply no benefit in using screen-resolution-oriented breakpoints&mdash;so why not just use something that is easy to remember and work with instead?

 This is how the default breakpoint system in PragmaCSS looks like: